Pgamboan/Proyecto-FIS/Second_Increment_Doc.md

 ![imagecode](https://i.imgur.com/gEa0Bdp.png)

-* Proof: If you want to acces again, you should login with you Amazon account.
+* Proof: (If you want to access again, you should login with you Amazon account).

 ![imagepage](https://i.imgur.com/9OMn2vL.png)